 I was stopped by two gorgeous women this morning as I was walking my dog and they asked the question – here is pretty much what I told them!
 I truly believe that whatever it takes we should let our children get into the heat of the kitchen.
 I love to watch them smell, taste, … Continue reading Why do you want to run kid’s classes?

 It doesn’t matter how many times I conduct a class or a function.
 It makes no difference if I’m being paid or donating my time.
 The essential factor for me is that people are happy.
-That they have walked away feeling they have acquired at least one new piece of information or at least, that … Continue reading A heavenly match
+That they have walked away feeling they have acquired at least one new piece of information or at least, … Continue reading A heavenly match

 The inspiring author, Regina Brett, once said: If baking is any labor at all, it’s a labor of love, and no more evident was that, than when I attended Dean Brettschneider‘s baking class at Nosh yesterday.
-As already indicated through my blogs and recipes, I tend to use a dough hook for kneading … Continue reading Labour it is – but with so much love…………….
+As already indicated through my blogs and recipes, I tend to use a dough hook for kneading my bread.
+Inherently, in … Continue reading Labour it is – but with so much love…………….

 Life is full of challenges – and through MasterChef NZ I faced many little daily challenges that had to be met – one way or the other.
 Last week, I had a momentary regression back to that “foodie” challenge, when faced with the extraordinary donation of 80kg of snapper to Ronald McDonald House in Auckland. … Continue reading A “fishy” challenge at Ronald McDonald House, Auckland